wiegerw/nerva/README.md

 epoch   9  loss:  0.2483  train accuracy:  0.5080  test accuracy:  0.5108  time:  0.0686s
 epoch  10  loss:  0.2479  train accuracy:  0.5081  test accuracy:  0.5112  time:  0.0686s
 ```

+Using `--dataset=cifar10` the `CIFAR10` dataset can be loaded.
+However, it will not be loaded
+automatically.
+Instead, the location of the data is hardcoded as `../data/cifar-10-batches-bin`.